openstack/charm-guide/doc/source/admin/vtpm.rst

 OpenStack configuration
 -----------------------

 TPM support is added to a VM by means of an OpenStack flavor.
 This will specify the TPM version and model for the vTPM device to emulate.

 There are two versions to choose from (1.2 and 2.0) as well as two model types (tpm-tis and tpm-crb).

 .. note::

-   The default model is tpm-tis.
+   The default model is 'tpm-tis'.

    The tpm-crb model is only compatible with TPM version 2.0

 The following example configures an existing flavor to use TPM 2.0 with the CRB model (optionally create a new flavor):

 .. code-block:: none